OutpostUniverse/OPHD/README.md

 For up to the minute information, please visit [The Outpost Universe's Forums](http://forum.outpost2.net).
 You may also view [OutpostHD's Forum Thread](http://forum.outpost2.net/index.php/topic,5718.0.html) for additional details or to participate in the discussion.

+## Playing

+OutpostHD is still a work in progress with lots of active development, so things may still be a bit rough and incomplete (not entirely unlike the original).
+To give it a try, head over to the [Releases page](https://github.com/OutpostUniverse/OPHD/releases) and download a recent copy.

 ## Installation
 Installation is simple: Extract the contents of the ZIP Archive into any folder.
 Double-click on OPHD.exe to launch the game.